 Open Grafana (default URL is http://localhost:3000 )and from the left pane, select Alerting->Notification Channels as shown in below example.

 Provide Notification Channel Name, Type and Addresses.
 You can provide multiple email addresses by separating them with a semicolon.
-In the notification settings select “Include Images” if you want panel images to be sent in email body.
+In the notification settings, select “Include Images” to send panel images in the email body.

 Click on “Test” and Grafana will send a Test email to confirm that Email settings are working properly.
 Here is the sample email which I have received.